MicrosoftDocs/power-platform/power-platform/developer/howto/vs-create-plugin.md

 1. Select the desired options in the dialog and select **Login**.

 1. Select an existing solution or the **Default** solution.
-The solution will contain your registered plug-in and workflow activity assemblies for later distribution to other environments.
+This solution contains your registered plug-in and workflow activity assemblies for later distribution to other environments.

 1. Select **Done** when finished.